daniele-salvagni/aws-sdk-esp8266/README.md

 ![esp8266-wiring](https://github.com/daniele-salvagni/aws-sdk-esp8266/blob/master/docs/wiring.png)

-*Quick remainder of the wiring diagram for this module (ESP-01 version), note that GPIO0 needs to be shorted to ground and restarted to flash a new Firmware.
-The module needs to be powered by an external 3.3v supply.*
+<sub>*Quick reminder of the wiring diagram for this module (ESP-01 version), note that GPIO0 needs to be shorted to ground and restarted to flash a new Firmware.
+The module needs to be powered by an external 3.3v supply as most of the serial adapters won't provide enough current.*</sub>

 #### Step 1: Setting up the DynamoDB Table